helidon-io/helidon/messaging/README.md

   retained after mapping fails, preserve native metadata in an immutable connector-specific envelope whose `entity()` throws `MessagingException`, and pass it only to `startFailed`.
-- Use a connector-specific immutable `Message<T>` subtype when applications need native keys, offsets, destinations, protocol-defined properties, or other metadata. `HeaderValue.NativeValue` is an opaque encoded escape hatch for a non-portable application header, not a replacement for connector metadata.
+- Use a connector-specific immutable `Message<T>` subtype when applications need native keys, offsets, destinations, protocol-defined properties, or other metadata. `MessageHeaderValue.NativeValue` is an opaque encoded escape hatch for a non-portable application header, not a replacement for connector metadata.
 Document which locally emitted messages are accepted by handlers requiring the subtype.
 - Outgoing mapping must accept ordinary core `Message` instances; treat a connector-specific subtype as an optional